-- ➤ Keyboard Commands
+- ➢ Keyboard Commands

-- ➤ Loading Your Work
+- Loading Your Work

-- Operation
+- > Operation

-- ➤ Job Storage

-As you start using your Epilog laser system, you will notice that the Keyboard Commands which are located on the Front Control Panel are helpful tools for operating your laser system.
+As you start using your Epilog laser system, you will notice that the Keyboard Commands are helpful tools for operating your laser system.
 The keyboard commands make the laser system extremely user friendly.
 The functions of each control panel key and other operations are described herein.